 As has been stated previously, the overall target objective for the project is to automate the chemical compatibility test used by Multi Chem Group.
 Several branches of milestones have been defined as a result which correspond to each subsystem, chemical mixing, chemical dispensing, temperature regulation, and image capture respectively.

-For chemical mixing, the test tube rack motion must be actuated which involves establishing proper communication through electrical interfacing and serial data framing with the linear actuators to be used.
+For chemical mixing, the test tube rack motion must be actuated.
+This involves establishing proper communication through electrical interfacing and serial data framing with the linear actuators to be used.
 After the basic communication protocol has been implemented, the mixing mechanism must be developed by accomplishing variable speed adjusted based on positional feedback referred by mixing speed control.

 The chemical dispensing mechanism is split into two independent processes.
 The first is similar to the chemical mixing core process wherein the needle to inject the chemical samples will be actuated laterally.
 Preceding this, the rail actuation will be accomplished with the use of H-bridged motors.
 The second part of the process consists of establishing communication with the pump drive and enabling isolation of the peristaltically pumped sources using solenoid valves.